 Bio

-Kristy Aki Oshiro (they / them) is a queer, trans and non-binary, 4th generation Japanese Okinawan-American professional taiko artist based in Sacramento and the San Francisco Bay Area.
+Kristy “Aki” Oshiro (they / them) is a queer, trans and non-binary, 4th generation Japanese Okinawan-American professional taiko artist based in Sacramento and the San Francisco Bay Area.
 They started playing taiko at age 9 in Kona, Hawai’i with Kona Daifukuji Taiko and was an instructor and touring ensemble member of Portland Taiko from 2001-2007 while getting their bachelor’s degree in Music Performance in Percussion at Portland State University.
-Kristy was also an instructor and youth programs director at Sacramento Taiko Dan from 2007-2014.
+Aki was also an instructor and youth programs director at Sacramento Taiko Dan from 2007-2014.